Andrew Harrison (journalist): 2010s-2020s

-Direct reporting to publishing director Rimi Atwal of Q's parent Bauer Media Group, Harrison's brief was to "refocus" and revive the magazine, and to that end he took on a number of new journalists and launched their iPad edition, but decided against a rebranding.
+Direct reporting to publishing director Rimi Atwal of Qs parent Bauer Media Group, Harrison's brief was to "refocus" and revive the magazine, and to that end he took on a number of new journalists and launched their iPad edition, but decided against a rebranding.
 Under his tenure, the magazine failed to halt sales erosion, although Q was named "Magazine of the Year" at the 2012 "Record of the Day" awards.
 Nonetheless, he was forced out in April 2013.

-2013 to present

 He was a contributing editor at Esquire Weekly between September and December 2014.
 He hosts the podcasts "Bigmouth" (since 2016, with the writer and illustrator Sian Pattenden)Harrison, Andrew.
 "Inside the cosmic struggle of glam rock".
 New Statesman, 12 October 2016.
 Retrieved 16 January 2021 and "Remainiacs","Podcastology episode nine: Political pods".
 BBC, 4 March 2020.
 Retrieved 17 January 2021 which is subtitled the "no-bullshit Brexit podcast".
+As of 2021, he continues to publish as a music critic and hosts the "Bigmouth" and "Oh God, What Now?" (formerly "Remainiacs") podcasts.